Chatsworth, Georgia: 2010 census

 As of the census of 2010, there were 4,299 people, 1,587 households, and 1,071 families residing in the city.
 The population density was 749.5 PD/sqmi.
 There were 1,546 housing units at an average density of 328.1 /sqmi.
 The racial makeup of the city was 99.1% White, 0.5% African American, 0.1% Native American, 0.1% Asian, 0.2% Pacific Islander, 0% from other races, and 0% from two or more races.
-Hispanic or Latino of any race were 0% of the population.
+Hispanic or Latino people of any race were 0% of the population.

 Education

 Murray County School District

 The Murray County School District holds preschool to grade twelve, and consists of six elementary schools, two middle schools, two high schools, and once had an academy school which became another high school.
 The district has 451 full-time teachers and over 7,350 students.

 Healthcare

 AdventHealth Murray purchased Murray Medical Center on December 15, 2020.
 Advent Health Murray is the only hospital in the Chatsworth/Murray County area.